canvasxyz/canvas/docs/ref/consistency.md

 However, it is still possible to write non-deterministic JavaScript code inside an action function, with functions like `Math.random()` and `Date.now()`.
 These functions will break determinism and should not be used.

 For generating random identifiers, you can use the `this.db.id()` function.
-This will generate a new hash every time it is called, and it is safe to use as a deterministic replacement for `Math.random()`.
+This will generate a new hash every time it is called, as a deterministic client-side replacement for `Math.random()`.

-(Like `Math.random()`, it is not cryptographically secure.)

 ## How we achieve convergence